 “I’d love to say [stories] just magically appear on our doorstep.
 They don’t.
 If any of you are curating content and trying to find content, you understand it’s a beast you keep trying to feed that’s always hungry, and you never have enough food.”

-When we heard Derek say this at the 2018 Collaborative during his fireside chat, Brand Storytelling: Stop Talking and Listen, he reinforced that we must not let the content beast deter us from creating and telling engaging stories.
+When we heard Derek K. Hubbard say this at the 2018 Collaborative during his fireside chat, Brand Storytelling: Stop Talking and Listen, he reinforced that we must not let the content beast deter us from creating and telling engaging stories.
 In fact, he said that one of the best ways to surface compelling content is to stop talking and listen to what your audience has to say.

 Whether you’re building a “feel good” narrative, a direct appeal, or a detailed how-to about your operational processes, this video can help both your nonprofit’s brand and storytelling, no matter how big or small your team.